 With its renowned quality of life, France is a big favourite with semi-retired and retired expats from around the world.
 The advantages are almost unbeatable: those retiring to France say they feel healthier, happier and more satisfied with their life than ever before.

 A better lifestyle and safer environment make France an ideal place to retire.
-If you are planning to spend your retirement years abroad and France is one of your top destinations, you can find all the information in our Retiring to France guide.
+If you are planning to spend your retirement years abroad and France is one of your top destinations, you can find all the information on our Retiring to France page.

 According to the recent Expat Explorer survey, France is the third best destination in the world for families.